xenify-io/litepaper/README.md

 ## ♦️ Swap to earn XNF
   - Xenify is redefining the game with a groundbreaking platform that enables seamless single-click cross-chain transactions across 40 chains, while providing stakers the exciting opportunity to earn native chain tokens daily.

-  - Every time users pay the 0.5% swap fee on chains where XNF has been deployed, they are rewarded with XNF tokens through daily swap auction.
+  - Every time users pay the 0.5% swap fee on chains where XNF has been deployed, they are rewarded with XNF tokens through the daily swap auction.
 This unique advantage enables users to enjoy an effortless swapping experience while simultaneously accumulating XNF tokens.

   - But, the rewards don't stop there.
 By staking these XNF tokens, users have the opportunity to rake in native chain tokens like BNB, ETH, and MATIC on a daily basis.
 These native chain rewards stem from multiple sources, including swap fees, burn fees, rehypothecation of YSL.IO AlphaVault assets, and claim fees produced by the YSL.IO protocol.
 As a result, users can not only enjoy the efficiency and competitive rates Xenify offers but also gain access to a dynamic and sustainable reward system that enhances their portfolio.